wiedymi/mediabunny/docs/guide/media-sources.md

 _Media sources_ provide APIs for adding media data to an output file.
 Different media sources provide different levels of abstraction and cater to different use cases.

-For information on how to use media sources to create output tracks, check the [writing overview](./writing-overview).
+For information on how to use media sources to create output tracks, check [Writing media files](./writing-media-files).

 Most media sources follow this code pattern to add media data:
 ```ts